Former Warrior Rowan Baxter's wife Hannah Baxter dies after fire that killed couple's three kids

 It is understood the couple were involved in a custody dispute and police are combing the former Baxter family home for clues as to what happened in the lead up to the tragedy.

-Hannah Baxter was in the car with her children when she was reportedly approached by her estranged husband in Raven St.
+Hannah Baxter was in the car with her children doing a school run when she was reportedly approached by her estranged husband in Raven St.

 Rowan Baxter – her husband with whom she owned a gym – reportedly doused her in petrol before stabbing himself.